Zhaoqilin-502/CRND/README.md

 The dataset can be downloaded from:
 - **Quark Drive**: https://pan.quark.cn/s/8486735bc5b7
 - **Google Drive**: Coming soon.
-- To obtain the extraction code for the drive, please contact us via email 123123@11 We will provide feedback as soon as possible.
+- To obtain the extraction code for the drive, please contact us via email 18702868351@163.com.
+We will provide feedback as soon as possible.

+# MMGA（Attention for Train Number Recognition）
+- The code for MMGA is currently being organized and will be open sourced soon.